sanchit1606/sports-player-reidentification-mysol1/README.md

 ### 🔍 Research & Literature Review
 To build a robust re-identification pipeline, I began by reviewing existing methods and literature:
-- Examined GitHub repositories like **probablyabdullah/Football-Tracking-with-YOLOv5-Bytetrack**, which demonstrated successful application of ByteTrack to football footage :contentReference[oaicite:1]{index=1}.
+- Examined GitHub repositories like **probablyabdullah/Football-Tracking-with-YOLOv5-Bytetrack**, which demonstrated successful application of ByteTrack to football footage.
-- Studied tutorials such as “Tracking Football Players with YOLOv5 + ByteTrack” on Medium, offering insights into handling multiple players and ball tracking :contentReference[oaicite:2]{index=2}.
+- Studied tutorials such as “Tracking Football Players with YOLOv5 + ByteTrack” on Medium, offering insights into handling multiple players and ball tracking.
-- Learned from open-source examples combining YOLOv8 and ByteTrack for player tracking :contentReference[oaicite:3]{index=3}.
+- Learned from open-source examples combining YOLOv8 and ByteTrack for player tracking.

 ### 🎥 Interactive Learning
-- Watched YouTube walkthroughs on ByteTrack with YOLO (e.g., “ByteTrack Tracking Tutorial”) :contentReference[oaicite:4]{index=4}.
+- Watched YouTube walkthroughs on ByteTrack with YOLO (e.g., “ByteTrack Tracking Tutorial”)
-- Followed videos demonstrating YOLOv8 + ByteTrack on sports footage :contentReference[oaicite:5]{index=5}.
+- Followed videos demonstrating YOLOv8 + ByteTrack on sports footage.

 ### 🧠 Key Insights
 - Many ReID models focus on pedestrian surveillance or general human tracking—these do not directly translate to sports environments with uniformed players on large fields.